 Data retrieval capability enables the user to obtain the information associated to various water resources and other features on the map.
-User is able to use the identify tool or the select tool to extract specific data related to a given feature.
-The identify tool is used on a single feature while select tool is used when one wants to retrieve information of several features at same time Figures 6 and 7.
+User is able to use the identify tool or the

-Figure 6: Using 'identify tool' on a dam to get the associated information
+Fig. 7 Using 'identify tool' on a dam to get the associated information

-Figure 7: Using 'select feature tool' on dams to get the associated information
+Fig. 8 Using 'select feature tool' on dams to get the associated information

 Data visualization capability is also enabled on the system.
-The user is able to visualize the data against a Google maps (street, physical and satellite) background as shown in Figure 8.
+The user is able to visualize the data againist a Google maps (street, physical and satellite) background as shown in Fig 9.
 This capability allows the users to better identify the location of various water resources features without the need of going physically on the ground to locate the features.
-Using this capability the users can also be able to determine if the various feature for example the monitoring stations are located at the most optimal location or may require relocation.
-Also the users can be able to tell the condition of various water resources features without the need to carry out a field assessment by viewing them against the Google satellite images background.
+Using this capability the users can also be able to determine if the various features for example the monitoring stations are located at the most optimal location or may require relocation.
+Also the users can be able to tell the condition of various water resources features without the need to carry out a field assessment by viewing them againist the google satellite images background.

-Figure 8: Visualizing the location of a monitoring borehole
+Fig. 9 Visualizing the location of a monitoring borehole

 To use the printing map and downloading map capability, the user zooms into his area of interest the map at the required scale.
 Then using the print tool on the tool bar he can be able to print or download the map.
-The user is given an option to view the map in either image or HTML format Figure 9.
+The user is given an option to view the map in either image or HTML format Fig. 10.

-Figure 9: Printing and downloading map options
+Fig. 10 Printing and downloading map options

 Data export capability is only available to system administrators and other high level users.
-To export the data one has to login into the database web interface, select the table and then choose download option and export into Microsoft Office Excel format Figure 10.
+To export the data one has to login into the database web interface, select the table and then choose download option and export into Microsoft Office Excel format Fig. 11.

-Figure 10: Exporting data into Microsoft Office Excel format
+Fig. 11 Exporting data into Microsoft Office Excel format

 Search feature tool provides the find specific feature capability.
 Using this tool the user can search for specific feature information from the database.
-The user can either use input that 'belong to', 'begins with' or 'exactly matches' the label of the feature Figure 11.
+The user can either use input that 'belong to', 'begins with' or 'exactly matches' the label of the feature Fig. 12.

-Figure 11: Search results for a borehole
+Fig. 12 Search results for a borehole

 The users can also be able to edit the data in system directly on the mapping interface.
 By using the edit tool the user can add point, line or polygon.
-He can also be able to edit the attributes of a given feature Figure 12.
+He can also be able to edit the attributes of a given feature Fig 13.

-Figure 12: Using the feature edit tool to add a point
+Fig. 13 Using the feature edit tool to add a point

 The users can also be able to carry out length and area measurement on the map using the length and area measurement tools respectively.
 The length can be measured in various units that include; feet, yard, inches, meters and kilometers.
-The area can also be measured in square feet, square yards, square meters, square kilometers and square miles Figure 13.
+The area can also be measured in square feet, square yards, square meters, square kilometers and square miles Fig. 14.

-Figure 13: Measuring the length of a pipeline
+Fig. 14 Measuring the length of a pipeline